-Jiri and Dahema have just opened the Czech Inn Grill in Bodden Town, where Chester’s jerk stand used to be.
+Jiri and Dahema (or George and Denise) have just opened the Czech Inn Grill in Bodden Town, where Chester’s jerk stand used to be.
 This new spot promises to be a real dining attraction for Inn guests.
 Close by, offering take-out as well as BYOB terrace dining, the menu is surprisingly varied and the food excellent and affordable.
 Chef Jiri, who hails from the Czech Republic, is former head chef at Morgan’s Harbour and Grand Old House, and aside from many jerk dishes, and interesting burgers (including a jerk burger), fresh, local fish, steak (the most expensive dish at CI$18), on offer are chicken schnitzel and other Eastern European specialties.